Danielle Straka ’09Onsite team and intern coordinator

 Jennifer Kahanic '13 International human rights master's student, Denver University Denver, CO

-Tayler Kelly '13 M.S.W. student, Roberts Wesleyan University Rochester, NY
+Tayler Kelly '13 M.S.W. student, Roberts Wesleyan College Rochester, NY

 Erica Miller '13 Social worker, St. Francis Community Services Hutchinson, KS